Foso/Jetpack-Compose-Playground/mkdocs/cookbook/how_to_create_custom_shape.md

     fun createOutline(size: Size, density: Density): Outline }
 ```
 You can extend the Shape interface to create your own implementation of Shape.
-Inside **createOutline** you get the size of the composable, which the shape is applied to and the density of the screen.
+Inside **createOutline** you get the size of the Composable, which the shape is applied to and the density of the screen.
 You have to return an instance of **Outline**.
 Outline is a sealed class with the following subclasses:

 * Rectangle(val rect: Rect)